rubielchapal/Glucemia/README.md

 ===================

+Commit#7

-HThis first commit has all the information for create the connection between DB and Server, DB contains all data for register pacient using [FHIR](https://www.hl7.org/fhir), standard based on **HL7**
+Full DB and full clases and servlet for create the connection between DB and Server, DB contains all data for register pacient and personal and add observation glucose using [FHIR](https://www.hl7.org/fhir), standard based on **HL7**

 ----------